-Russian mezzo-soprano Alyona Abramova was a member of the prestigious Opernstudio of Bayerische Staatsoper during which time she appeared in productions of Jenůfa under Tomáš Hanus, Elektra under Simone Young, Rusalka under Andris Nelsons, Suor Angelica under Kirill Petrenko, La traviata under Asher Fisch and Lucia di Lammermoor under Antonino Fogliani.
-In the 2018/19 season, Abramova returned to Bayerische Staatsoper in guest performances as Mercédès (Carmen) under Dan Ettinger and as Olga in Krzysztof Warlikowski’s acclaimed staging of Eugene Onegin under Joana Mallwitz.
+Russian mezzo-soprano Alyona Abramova spent two seasons as a member of the prestigious Opernstudio of Bayerische Staatsoper during which time she appeared in many productions including Jenůfa under Tomáš Hanus, Elektra under Simone Young, Rusalka under Andris Nelsons, Suor Angelica under Kirill Petrenko, La traviata under Asher Fisch and Lucia di Lammermoor under Antonino Fogliani.
+Abramova’s professional career was launched in the 2018/19 season and included her return to Bayerische Staatsoper in guest performances as Mercédès (Carmen) under Dan Ettinger and as Olga in Krzysztof Warlikowski’s acclaimed staging of Eugene Onegin under Joana Mallwitz as well as her widely-praised Glyndebourne Festival debut as Third Nymph (Rusalka) under Music Director, Robin Ticciati.

-Trained at Moscow’s Maimonides State Classical Academy with Nina Fomina, and at the Galina Vishnevskaya Opera Centre with Elena Zaremba, Alyona Abramova appeared as Dunyasha in The Tsar’s Bride as part of the 3rd International Mstislav Rostropovich Festival in Orenburg, and has a repertoire which further includes Maddalena (Rigoletto), Lyubasha (The Tsar’s Bride), the Innkeeper (Boris Godunov) and Siebel (Faust).
+Trained at Moscow’s Maimonides State Classical Academy with Nina Fomina, and at the Galina Vishnevskaya Opera Centre with Elena Zaremba, Alyona Abramova appeared as Dunyasha in The Tsar’s Bride as part of the 3rd International Mstislav Rostropovich Festival in Orenburg, and has a repertoire which further includes Lyubasha (The Tsar’s Bride), the Innkeeper (Boris Godunov), Hänsel (Hänsel und Gretel), the Page (Salome) and Suzuki (Madama Butterfly).

 We hope you enjoy receiving news from us, but if you would like to opt out of receiving emails from HarrisonParrott or PolyArts at any time, you can do so by sending an email to firstname.lastname@example.org or by clicking the UNSUBSCRIBE link at the bottom of any email that you receive from us.